Modbus Configuration Manual

 Physical analog I/O modules typically accept 2-byte (short) values from the control-system.
 To see how these values map to physical values, please consult the manufacturer documentation for the module in question.

 Let's say you are controlling a +/- 10 Volt output.
-In CDP, your program code is working with the values -1 to 1, since it is convenient to decouple the external details from your code.
+In CDP Studio, your program code might be working with the values -1 to 1, since it is convenient to decouple the external details from your code.
 By looking up the manufacturer documentation for the Analog Output module, you learn that the module will output -10 Volt when it receives the value -32768, and that +10 Volt is output when the module receives a value of 32767.
-Values inbetween scale linearily between -32768 and 32767.
+Values in-between scale linearly between -32768 and 32767.

 Name | InValue | OutValue |